chitoku-k/docker_auth-jwt-plugin/README.md

 export DOCKER_AUTH_JWT_REQUIRED_AUD_CLAIM=your-client-id
 ```

-Execute `docker login` with the prefixed username and the token whose username
+Execute `docker login` with the fixed username and the token as a password:
-claim is equal to the non-prefixed username:

 ```sh
 docker login \